rgambord/c99-doc/doc/sections/7/3/8/3/index.rst

 .. _9899_7.3.8.3p2:

+.. container:: snum

+   :ref:`2 <9899_7.3.8.3p2>`

-:ref:`2 <9899_7.3.8.3p2>` The csqrt functions compute the complex square root of z, with a branch cut along the negative real axis.
+The csqrt functions compute the complex square root of z, with a branch cut along the negative real axis.

 .. rubric:: Returns

 .. _9899_7.3.8.3p3:

+.. container:: snum

+   :ref:`3 <9899_7.3.8.3p3>`

-:ref:`3 <9899_7.3.8.3p3>` The csqrt functions return the complex square root value, in the range of the right half- plane (including the imaginary axis).
+The csqrt functions return the complex square root value, in the range of the right half- plane (including the imaginary axis).